Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 - At the time the user completed the engagement, a suggestion was present in the results.

+It is also recorded when the user dismisses ("blocks") a suggestion.

 The impression ping payload contains the following:

 :advertiser: